Max-Schmeling/excel-contact-tools/README.md

 # Excel Contact Tools

-This Excel add-in was initially used in a German DAX-30 corporate to save its employees time when working with contact details (e.g. that of your co-workers) in the Active Directory.
+This Excel addin was initially used in a German DAX-30 corporate to save its employees time when working with contact details (e.g. that of your co-workers) in the Active Directory.
 The tool has been saving hundreds of - if not more - working hours since 2019.
 I figured it can be used externally as well to help more people speed up certain monotonous tasks... so here we go :)

+The addin is essentially an extension for Microsoft Excel.
+When the addin is installed it will add a tab to Excel as shown in the following screenshot:

+<p align="center">
+  <img width="100%" src="/screenshots/ribbon-tab.png">
+</p>

-I developed [another free addin](https://github.com/Max-Schmeling/excel-essential-tools), which extends Excel's default functionality by more than 50 tools.
+*I developed [another addin](https://github.com/Max-Schmeling/excel-essential-tools), which extends Excel's default functionality by more than 50 tools.*

-# How can the add-in help you?
+# How can the addin help you?

-The add-in assumes that your spreadsheet contains contact details of the people who you are working with (ie. one of the following: e-mail address, full names, alias).
+The addin assumes that your spreadsheet contains contact details of the people who you are working with (ie. one of the following: e-mail address, full names, alias).
 It also assumes that these contact details are managed in an Active Directory.
-If that is the case, the add-in can do the following things for you:
+If that is the case, the addin can do the following things for you:

 1. **Show contact:** Show all other relevant contact details of the e-mail address or name in the active cell
 2. **Convert contacts:** Convert multiple cells containing e-mail addresses or names into other contact details like phone numbers etc.
 3. **Search address book**: Like Outlook's address book, but better ;)

-These features will subsequently be explained.
-The add-in is essentially an extension for Microsoft Excel.
-When the add-in is installed it will add a tab to Excel as shown in the following screenshot:

-<p align="center">
-  <img width="100%" src="/screenshots/ribbon-tab.png">
-</p>

 ### Show contact (business card)
 If the active cell in your spreadsheet contains an e-mail address or full name, the tool will show all contact details associated with that e-mail address or full name.
 For example, if the cell you selected in your spreadsheet contains an e-mail address, a window will pop up displaying all contact details associated with that e-mail address.
 Clicking the `+`-button next to an entry will paste that entry into the active cell.